ethersphere/SWIPs/SWIPs/swip-DA.md

 Test cases will be developed to assess:
 1. The reliability of data retrieval by assurer nodes.
 2. The accuracy of the challenge-response mechanism.
-3. The efficiency and effectiveness of erasure coding in data verification.
+3. The efficiency and effectiveness of zk-proofs in data availability.

 ## Implementation
 The initial implementation will focus on integrating the staking mechanism, establishing the challenge-response protocol, and incorporating erasure coding within the Swarm network.
 A phased approach will be adopted, starting with a proof-of-concept, followed by rigorous testing and community feedback before finalizing the implementation.